DLR-RM/stable-baselines3/README.md

 Please read the [documentation](https://stable-baselines3.readthedocs.io/) for more examples.

-## Try it online with Colab Notebooks !
+## Try it online with Colab Notebooks!

 All the following examples can be executed online using Google Colab notebooks: